Trade-offs Between Climate Change Adaptation and Urban Planning

 climate adaptation xiamen china

-The study by Lilai Xu, Xiaoming Wang and others look at the role of urban land use in both climate mitigation and adaptation using Xiamen, a coastal city in China as a case study.
+The study by Lilai Xu, Xiaoming Wang and others looks at the role of urban land use in both climate mitigation and adaptation using Xiamen, a coastal city in China, as a case study.
 They investigated the trade-offs between climate change mitigation and adaptation in land use planning.

 According to the researchers, land use planning has the potential to combat climate change as long that a balance between mitigation and adaptation is achieved.

-Mitigation and adaptation have been considered separately in most urban planning as the resulting trade-off between them have not been studied well – specifically, the question of what urban forms could reduce greenhouse gas emissions and climate stresses while considering trade-offs between them.
+Mitigation and adaptation have been considered separately in most urban planning as the resulting trade-offs between them have not been studied well—specifically, what urban forms could reduce greenhouse gas emissions and climate stresses while considering trade-offs between them.

-Using the coastal city, researchers found that unilateral strategies for land use with either mitigation or adaptation can have contradicting results in reducing GHG and climate stresses and the study wanted to identify a win-win solution in land-use response.
+Using the coastal city, researchers found that unilateral land use strategies with either mitigation or adaptation can have contradictory results in reducing GHGs and climate stresses.
+The study wanted to identify a win-win solution in land use response.

 The results of the study show that the appropriate urban form that could yield a balanced trade-off between climate adaptation and mitigation is an urban planning strategy that features the following:

-• a moderate population density that limits urban sprawl and eases in overcrowding of urban centres
+• a moderate population density that limits urban sprawl and eases the overcrowding of urban centres

 • apply a moderate mix of residential, workplace, retail and leisure areas.